 If uplands are included on the property, state their size and explain why they are essential for protecting salmonid habitat.
 13.9 acres of upland are included.
 They are essential to protecting salmonid habitat because they could be developed into four residences with the potential for guest houses and other appurtenant structures.
 The property is extremely steep and the potential for erosion and contamination by fertilizers and pesticides/herbicides is high.

+The upland portion is also inextricably linked to the riparian corridor in that the only access is though the corridor and across a bridge on the property.
+The area in the riparian zone where the road passes is the steepest part of the property and erosion from upgrading the road for vehicular use would pose a significant risk of erosion.

 What percentage of the total project area is intact and fully functioning habitat?
 The lower 300 feet of the stream host documented salmonids.
 The roughly 8 acres of riparian corridor is largely pristine.
 The upland 13.9 acres is completely forested.

 Is the site in need of restoration that is not part of this grant application?
-No.
+No. However, a portion of the existing dirt/gravel road would be abandoned and replanted to forest.
+The road in the riparian area would be converted to a rustic trail.

 List structures (home, barn, outbuildings, fence, levees, bank armoring, other infrastructure) on the property and any proposed modifications.
 There are no structures.